kashaf874/Datasets/README.md

 _________________________________________________________________________________________

 ## Following are the discription of each datasets
+# 1. Antimicrobial Peptidez
+	this data is in Fasta file format you can use it for your computaional Bioinformatics

 # 1. BLI_26022022121604185 (Data set Name)
    #### you can identify data type by Column Names